 We comply with our obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We use your personal data for the purposes set out below.

-We use your email address to send you
+We use your email address to send communicate electronically with you

-- Emails that involve you in the Wisdom-Mind community and provide additional information and inspiration around the subject of mindfulness through meditation (newsletters)
+To send emails that involve you in the Wisdom-Mind community and provide additional information and inspiration around the subject of mindfulness through meditation.

 We are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.
 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send us is within the bounds of the law.